damianhakert/damianhakert.github.io/source/about/index.md

 ### _2012: GitLab.com_

-Sid saw GitLab for the first time
+Sid saw GitLab for the first time.
-He though it was natural that a collaboration tool for programmers was open source.
+He thought it was natural that a collaboration tool for programmers was open source.
 Being a Ruby programmer he checked out the source code and was impressed with the code quality of GitLab.
 He started GitLab.com as the first SaaS offering for GitLab.